-What is Gestalt therapy?
+What Is Gestalt Therapy?

 Gestalt therapy (GT) is a type of psychotherapy that focuses on our experience in the present moment and personal responsibility.
-GT was developed by psychotherapists Fritz Perls, Laura Perls and author Paul Goodman during the 1940s.
-It emphasizes the social and environmental contexts of our lives, the adjustments we make in our lives due to certain situations and the relationship we share with our therapist.
+GT was developed by psychotherapists Fritz Perls, Laura Perls, and author Paul Goodman during the 1940s.
+It emphasizes the social and environmental contexts of our lives, the adjustments we make in our lives due to certain situations, and the relationship we share with our therapist.

 Gestalt techniques enable us to understand problems and focus on how they can affect us, instead of getting anxious or worried about why it happened.
 It encourages us to live in the present by making us more aware and encouraging personal growth.

-The focus here is mainly on taking responsibility on ourselves rather than blaming someone or something else.
+The focus here is mainly on taking responsibility for ourselves rather than blaming someone or something else.
 In this approach to mental wellness, we are encouraged to resolve past conflicts by becoming more present.
 The objective is to become more self-aware.

 “Gestalt Therapy centers around the present.
 Participants learn to tune into their inner selves, release the past, and engage with the present.
 Instead of worrying about the past or the future, GT focuses on the here and now,” explains an article medically reviewed by licensed professional counselor Whitney White, MS. CMHC, NCC., LPC.

-Understanding Gestalt therapy
+Understanding Gestalt Therapy

 This psychotherapy technique is based on the belief that we cannot understand ourselves fully unless we understand our circumstances.
 Context influences experience.
 GT recognizes that none of us have the ability to be purely objective and compelling someone to change can lead to further fragmentation and distress.

 “Change results from acceptance of what is,” adds Good Therapy.
-This is why it focuses on helping people learn how to be more self-aware and accept their experiences and feelings to alleviate stress, anxiety and suffering.
+This is why it focuses on helping people learn how to be more self-aware and accept their experiences and feelings to alleviate stress, anxiety, and suffering.

 GT can prove to be highly helpful in helping people treat and cope with various conditions, like:

-It can also prove to be useful to help us gain more self-awareness, enable us to live in the present moment and successfully pursue self development.
-According to Psychology Today, Gestalt therapy can also help in treating physical conditions like back spasms, ulcerative colitis and migraine headaches.
+It can also prove to be useful to help us gain more self-awareness, enable us to live in the present moment, and successfully pursue self-development.
+According to Psychology Today, Gestalt therapy can also help in treating physical conditions like back spasms, ulcerative colitis, and migraine headaches.